Pinning-depinning transitions in two classes of discrete elastic-string models in (2+1)-dimensions: Discussions and conclusions

-In this paper, we revisit two discrete elastic-string models, and then generalize to (2+1)-dimensional cases to investigate the pinning-depinning transition.
+In this paper, we revisit two classes of discrete elastic-string models and generalize them to the (2+1)-dimensional cases to investigate the pinning-depinning transition.
 As the existing universality classes, the (2+1)-dimensional QKPZ and QEW equations are also studied numerically.
-Two discrete quenched models show the transition very clearly, especially, Model \uppercase\expandafter{\romannumeral2} is very sensitive to external parameters even in smaller system size.
-It should be emphasized that the results of Model \uppercase\expandafter{\romannumeral1} in the (1+1)-dimensional case are a little different with those of \cite{biswas2011depinning}.
-As mentioned before, we introduce term $\eta\left(\vec{r},h(\vec{r},t)\right)$ to Model \uppercase\expandafter{\romannumeral2} to replace term $\eta(\vec{r})$ in \cite{biswas2011depinning}.
-We consider that Model \uppercase\expandafter{\romannumeral2} driven by $\eta\left(h(\vec{r},t)\right)$ is closer to the models describing crack front propagation \cite{demery2014microstructural,basu2019hydrodynamic}.
-The comparisons among our estimated values and previous results are shown in Table \ref{tab}.
+Two discrete models {with quenched disorder} clearly exhibit the transition, especially, Model II shows high sensitivity to external parameters even in smaller system size.
+It should be emphasized that the results of Model I in the (1+1)-dimensional case differ from those of \cite{biswas2011depinning} since we set a different noise, which is equivalent to setting $p$ in \cite{biswas2011depinning} to 0.
+In Model II, we introduce term $\eta\left(\vec{r},h(\vec{r},t)\right)$ to replace term $\eta(\vec{r})$ in \cite{biswas2011depinning}.
+We argue that Model II driven by $\eta\left(\vec{r},h(\vec{r},t)\right)$ is more akin to the models describing crack front propagation \cite{demery2014microstructural,basu2019hydrodynamic,Maaloy1992Experimental,Elisabeth1997Scaling}.
+The comparisons between our estimated values and previous results are presented in Table \ref{tab}.

-We perform similar research steps in these quenched systems.
-Firstly, by a power-law decay of the interface velocity, we could find the critical threshold.
-And then the scaling exponents $\delta, \beta, \theta$, and $\nu$ near the critical point are estimated based on various power-law scaling ansatzs.
-Our results show that the estimated values of these exponents satisfy $\beta+\delta=1$ and $\nu=\theta/\delta$ very well.
-All exponents calculated are listed in Table \ref{tab} and the previous results are also compared.
-It should be noted that these discrete quenched models do not fall into the existing universality classes.
+We adopt similar research methodologies across these { systems with quenched disorder}.
+Firstly, by observing a power-law decay of the interface velocity, we determine the critical threshold.
+Subsequently, the scaling exponents $\delta, \beta, \alpha, z, \theta$ and $\nu$ near the critical point are estimated based on various power-law scaling ansatzs.
+Our results show that the estimated values of these scaling exponents satisfy $\beta+\delta=1, z=\alpha/\beta$ and $\nu=\theta/\delta$ very well.
+All exponents calculated are tabulated in Table \ref{tab}, along with corresponding previous results.
+It should be noted that these discrete {elastic-string} models do not fall into the existing universality classes, including QEW and QKPZ systems.